Postgraduate MSc/PgDip/PgCert

 • We invite engineers from industry as guest lecturers to contribute to specialist areas of the curriculum

-• There is a strong emphasis in developing the skills for guided self-learning.
+• There is a strong emphasis in developing the skills for guided self-learning through application of your skills to real world problems and the design exercise.

 During your studies, we will encourage you to attend meetings professional institution meetings and events where course-specific topics are discussed.
 You many also have the opportunity to make relevant site visits and take part in industry competitions.